ibm-cloud-docs/vpc/bs_snapshots_faqs.md

 A [fast restore snapshot](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=ui#snapshots-vpc-use-fast-restore) is a clone of a snapshot that is stored within one or more zones of a VPC region.
 The original snapshot is stored in the regional storage repository.
 When you perform a restore, data can be restored faster from a clone than from the snapshot in a regional storage repository.

-Fast restore snapshot clones and consistency groups are not supported for second-generation storage volumes during the select availability phase.
-{: preview}

 ## What is a cross-regional copy of a snapshot?
 {: faq}
 {: #faq-snapshot-crc}

 You can copy a snapshot from one region to another region, and later use that snapshot to restore a volume in the new region.
 This feature can be used in disaster recovery scenarios when you need to start your virtual server instance and data volumes in a different region.
 Or you can use the remote copy to create storage volumes in a new region to expand your VPC.
 For more information, see [Cross-regional snapshot copies](/docs/vpc?topic=vpc-snapshots-vpc-about&interface=ui#snapshots_vpc_crossregion_copy).

-In the current release, you can't create cross-regional copies of second-generation snapshots if they are encrypted with customer-managed keys or if the snapshot's source volume exceeds 10 TB.
+In this release of second-generation storage volumes, you can't create cross-regional copies of snapshots if their source volumes exceed 10 TB.
-{: preview}

 ## What is the retention policy for cross-regional copies?
 {: faq}